 The most obvious solution for hydrating is to incorporate fluids.
 So, let's talk about how to incorporate fluids that taste good and are healthy.

 Water is the best solution for hydrating yourself, but because water can be boring and you can get tired of drinking water all day.
 I suggest you find water that tastes good to you.
-But keep in mind, spring water is the gold standard.
+Spring water is the gold standard in my opinion, with taste and quality.
+But it's still boring to me:)

 Check out the annual Berkeley Springs International Water Tasting competition that welcomes more than one hundred waters from across the country and around the globe.
 It is the largest water tasting competition in the world.